Self-Contrastive Forward-Forward Algorithm: Discussion

 \subsection{Comparison to the original FF algorithm}

-In addressing the limitations of the original FF algorithm, our method introduces several key improvements.
-Firstly, we have developed an approach for generating negative examples that can be applied to any database.
-This approach is also biologically plausible, since it operates by aggregating two similar or different images at the input, very much like our eyes do.
-This innovation directly addresses the criticisms highlighted in\cite{srinivasan2023forward}, which pointed out the biological implausibility of the negative examples used in the original FF algorithm.

-Furthermore, we have expanded the applicability of FF to complex unsupervised tasks beyond the MNIST dataset.
-The SCFF method achieves state-of-the-art (SOTA) accuracy for local methods on challenging datasets such as CIFAR-10 and STL-10, largely outperforming the original FF algorithm (see Table \ref{tab:compare}).
-This is a significant advancement, as it demonstrates that our method performs comparably to other local and forward-only algorithms in complex visual tasks, thereby broadening the scope and utility of FF to unlabeled data processing.
+In SCFF, we have expanded the applicability of FF to complex unsupervised tasks beyond the MNIST dataset.
+The SCFF method achieves state-of-the-art (SOTA) accuracy for local methods on challenging datasets such as CIFAR-10, Tiny ImageNet and STL-10, largely outperforming the original FF algorithm (see Table \ref{tab:hardwarecompare}).
+This is a significant advancement, as it demonstrates that the method performs comparably to other local and forward-only algorithms in complex visual tasks, thereby broadening the scope and utility of FF to unlabeled data processing.

-Additionally, we have extended the capabilities of FF to include sequential task solving.
+We have also shown that FF can solve sequential tasks.
 This extension is crucial for applications in time-series analysis and other domains where data is inherently sequential.
 By incorporating these improvements, our SCFF method not only overcomes the original limitations of FF but also sets a new benchmark for unsupervised learning algorithms in terms of versatility and performance.